ElAleph25/ElAleph25/README.md

 My principal area of interest in basic maths is Algebraic Geometry.
 Particularly, I am interested in the explicit birational classification of algebraic surfaces using graded rings methods and Mori's program.

+You can write to me at this address:

 <!--
 **ElAleph25/ElAleph25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.